CavanNaufal/Hadoop_MapReduce_WordCount/README.md

 **Example:** In Java we use **IntWritable** instead of ~Integer~, and **Text** instead of ~String~.

-I used text files from the [Gutenberg project](https://www.i3s.unice.fr/~jplozi/hadooplab_lsds_2015/datasets/), in Plain Text UTF-8 format as my input dataset.
+We used text files from the [Gutenberg project](https://www.i3s.unice.fr/~jplozi/hadooplab_lsds_2015/datasets/), in Plain Text UTF-8 format as my input dataset.

 ## Hadoop: Setting up a Single Node Cluster.
-1. Execute the following command to download Hadoop on your machine: `wget https://downloads.apache.org/hadoop/common/hadoop-2.10.0/hadoop-2.10.0.tar.gz`
+1. Execute the following command to download Hadoop on machine: `wget https://downloads.apache.org/hadoop/common/hadoop-2.10.0/hadoop-2.10.0.tar.gz`

 2. Extract the downloaded file using the command: `tar -xzvf hadoop-2.10.0.tar.gz`

-3. Setup the downloaded Hadoop version on your machine in a Pseudo Distributed mode.
+3. Setup the downloaded Hadoop version on machine in a Pseudo Distributed mode.
 Follow these [steps](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html#Pseudo-Distributed_Operation).

 ## The Application: WordCount